ywang037/Federated-Learning-PyTorch/.ipynb_checkpoints/REPRODUCE_FL-checkpoint.md

-# On reproducing the results in classic FL paper
+# On reproducing the results in classic FL paper - Part A: General notes

 ### I. Off-the-shelf code
 For the vanilla federated learning paper *Communication-Efficient Learning of Deep Networks from Decentralized Data*, there is only few open-source code implementation: